gSchool/ada-CS-Fundamentals-Internship/08-graphs/02-graphs-algorithms.md

 ## Graph Algorithms

-There are a huge [class of problems](https://en.wikipedia.org/wiki/Category:Graph_algorithms) involving graphs.
-We will look at a few as a sample.
+There are a huge [class of algorithms](https://en.wikipedia.org/wiki/Category:Graph_algorithms) involving graphs.
+We will look at two of the most common algorithms as a sample.

 ### Breadth-First-Search